Olauryn/Netflix_movies/README.md

 The data
 netflix_data.csv

-Column	Description
+Column:	Description

-show_id	The ID of the show
+show_id: The ID of the show

-type	Type of show
+type: Type of show

-title	Title of the show
+title: Title of the show

-director	Director of the show
+director: Director of the show

-cast	Cast of the show
+cast: Cast of the show

-country	Country of origin
+country: Country of origin

-date_added	Date added to Netflix
+date_added:	Date added to Netflix

-release_year	Year of Netflix release
+release_year:	Year of Netflix release

-duration	Duration of the show in minutes
+duration:	Duration of the show in minutes

-description	Description of the show
+description:	Description of the show

-genre	Show genre
+genre:	Show genre

+## QUESTIONS

 ### SOLUTION